 The Herschel Medal is awarded for investigations of outstanding merit in observational astrophysics.
-This medal is awarded for a single outstanding piece of work, such that younger scientists may be candidates for this award.
+This medal is awarded for a single investigation, or a series of closely-linked investigations, of outstanding merit.

 To nominate for the Herschel Medal

 Nominations should be submitted by 31 July for the following year's awards and should include: